salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 Because the Shared and Unique Pointers are Smart Pointers were their lifetime is managed.
 They will actually be free/killed as soon as the program is out of the scope.
 Meanwhile the "buff" as it is a raw pointer we have to explicitly destroy the object.

 5. [C++] Why should we use a "member variable" (persistent over the class) to storage the integral error? `m_vx_int_error`

+Because we need it to exist not only for the function but also for the class.
+If not, in every cycle/iteration the variable would be reset not allowing us to accumulate the error.

 6. [Control] What is the function of the FeedForward controller?